gwct/grampa/README.md

 ## Version History
 #### This is version 1.1, released March 22, 2017

+Change log:
 * Added reconciliation to the input singly-labeled tree.
 This allows for comparisions of scenarios of no polyploidy (singly-labeled tree) vs. polyploidy (MUL-trees).
-* The -d option has been added to control whether to do reconciliation to the singly-labeled tree.
+* The `-d` option has been added to control whether to do reconciliation to the singly-labeled tree.
 See below for usage.
-* Now runs the --checknums option for all reconciliation runs in order to filter trees that are over the group cap for any MUL-tree considered.
+* Now runs the `--checknums` option for all reconciliation runs in order to filter trees that are over the group cap for any MUL-tree considered.
 This ensures that the same trees are run for every MUL-tree.
-* Added the --maps option to print the maps for each reconciliation.
+* Added the `--maps` option to print the maps for each reconciliation.
-* The --multree option to simply build MUL-trees with given singly-labeled tree and h1 and h2 nodes has been renamed --buildmultree.
+* The `--multree` option to simply build MUL-trees with given singly-labeled tree and h1 and h2 nodes has been renamed `--buildmultree`.
-* The -t option has been renamed with --multree.
+* The `-t` option has been renamed with `--multree`.
-* The max group cap has been raised to 18.
+* The max group cap (`-c`) has been raised to 18.
-* -o now specifies an output DIRECTORY instead of a file.
+* `-o` now specifies an output DIRECTORY instead of a file.
 GRAMPA will make this directory for you.
-* By default, all output files will be placed in the directory specified with -o with "grampa_" as their prefix (i.e. grampa_out.txt, grampa_det.txt). -p has been added so users can change this prefix.
+* By default, all output files will be placed in the directory specified with `-o` with "grampa_" as their prefix (i.e. grampa_out.txt, grampa_det.txt). `-p` has been added so users can change this prefix.
 * Major restructure of functions and libraries.
+* `-s` and `-g` can now be entered as either file names containing trees or as tree strings directly in the command line.

 ###### Version 1.0 (Summer, 2016): First release and implementation of MUL-tree reconciliation algorithm.